 You do not need perfect swimming technique to lose weight, but a basic grasp of the strokes will help.
 Swimming out of your comfort zone is the most important aspect of swimming and weight loss, so swim the way you have always swum for now.
 Worry about swimming technique later.

 If improving your swimming technique is something you wish to do, The Swimming Strokes Book contains practical exercises and technique tips for all four of the basic swimming strokes.

-Simply click BUY NOW and download it or click here for more information.
+Simply click below to download your copy, or click here for more information.